rbuchss/homeseed/README.md

 # Homeseed

-Bash command flattener for remote ssh exec
+CLI for config/dot-profile deployments also is a bash login session command flattener for remote ssh exec

 ## Installation